svrooij/smartmeter2mqtt/README.md

 ### TCP socket

 You can also connect to a **TCP socket**, this way you don't need the device running this program to be on a device near your meter.
 You can also check out this [ESP8266 P1 reader](http://www.esp8266thingies.nl/wp/), it creates a TCP socket for your meter.

+### Solar panel inverter (optional)

+This library can also read current solar production from an inverter supporting **SunSpec**.
+We use [@svrooij/sunspec](https://github.com/svrooij/sunspec) for this, see other package for more info.

+By reading data from the solar panel as well, the properties `houseUsage` and `solarProduction` will become available.
+The first one is computed as follows `solarProduction + calculatedUsage` if you're producing 1000 watt and the calculatedUsage is -400 (delivering 400 watt), the houseUsage must be 600 watt.

 ## Outputs